timescale/docs/timescaledb/how-to-guides/replication-and-ha/configure-replication.md

 <highlight type="important">
-The [scram-sha-256](https://www.postgresql.org/docs/current/static/sasl-authentication.html#SASL-SCRAM-SHA-256) encryption level is the most secure password based authentication available in PostgreSQL.
+The [scram-sha-256](https://www.postgresql.org/docs/current/static/sasl-authentication.html#SASL-SCRAM-SHA-256) encryption level is the most secure password-based authentication available in PostgreSQL.
 It is only available in PostgreSQL 10 and later.
 </highlight>

 </procedure>

 ## Configure replication parameters
-There are several replication settings that need to be added or edited to the `postgresql.conf` configuration file.
+There are several replication settings that need to be added or edited in the `postgresql.conf` configuration file.

 <procedure>